zc-alexfan/hold/README.md

 - A viewer to interact with the prediction
 - Code to evaluate and compare with HOLD in HO3D

-> WARNING ⚠️: If you are participating the ECCV challenge, the ARCTIC code and datasets may subjec to change as they are in development.
-However, feel free to familiarize yourself with the HOLD code and its preprocessing pipeline in general.

 ### TODOs

 - [ ] Tips on good reconstruction